 Stephen Caldwell was one of the locals who was conned into helping the “widow with a bunch of kids.”
 Well, he soon realized that not all the kids (especially one of the girls) were so little!

 Stephen was installing floors at the time; he had just finished serving in the army, gotten out of drinking, and come back to the Lord.
 We dated for a year, got married, and started our life together.

 Throughout the years, Stephen sensed a stronger desire to know God and serve Him more.
 He preached when our pastor was away, and also spoke every other Wednesday night.
 After seven years, our pastor left and the church felt Stephen was the natural choice to step in, and he accepted.

 We’ve now been married thirteen years, and Stephen’s strong character and leadership continues to uphold and encourage my heart.
-We have three wild-at-heart sons and one beautiful, strong daughter.
+We have four wild-at-heart sons and one beautiful, strong daughter.
 She’s a ray of light in our home.
 Thank God, because us girls have to stick together with all these wild boys around!
 My kids are growing into the fine adults I know the Lord is shaping them to be.